GabrielNakamura/site-personal/content/talk/meetLeff-fishphylo/index.md

 title: FishPhyloMaker - an R package to generate phylogenies for ray-finned fishes
 ---

-This is a presentation in which I presented the functionalities of [FishPhyloMaker package](https://github.com/GabrielNakamura/FishPhyloMaker).
-This talk is in portuguese, but the slides are in english.
+This is a talk that I gave to [Phylogenetic and Functional Laboratory](https://www.ufrgs.br/leff/) to show how to use the package [FishPhyloMaker](https://github.com/GabrielNakamura/FishPhyloMaker).
+This talk was given in portuguese and the slides are in english.
-Slides was made with [xaringan package](https://github.com/yihui/xaringan)